najlen/pulserr/README.md

 Consume raw sensor events and identify pulses.
 Push pulses to rabbitmq.

-## Todo
 * pulseToDB.py

 Consume pulses and submit to db.
+Creates a local sqlite db.

+* pulseToCurrentConsumption.py

+Consume pulses and calculate the current delta.

+## Todo
 * pulseToGecko.py

 Consume pulses and submit to Geckoboard.